 Blogging websites are some of the most lively spaces on the internet.
-Even websites that wouldn’t be considered blog sites maintain blogs.
+Even websites that wouldn’t be considered blogging platforms maintain blogs.
 Many companies and organizations do so as a vital part of their SEO strategy.

 Blogs are updated frequently and often contain helpful information, which keeps readers returning to them repeatedly.
 However, if you run a blog, you know what a challenge it can be.
 Creating and publishing content that attracts readers in the first place isn’t easy.